izicodes/Codecademy-Computer-Science/README.md

 <h1 align="center">Welcome to My Codecademy-Computer-Science Repository! ✨</h1>

-<p>This repository is where I've compiled all the amazing projects I built during my Codecademy Computer Science course.
-Here, you'll find a diverse collection of projects that showcase my growth and proficiency in various programming concepts.</p>
+<p>This repository is where I've compiled all the amazing projects and code challenges I completed during my Codecademy Computer Science course.
+Here, you'll find a diverse collection of projects and code challenges that showcase my growth and proficiency in various programming concepts.</p>

 <h2>Project Showcase</h2>